sectra-medical/dpat_imageanalysisapi_sdk/contrib/python_modules/sectra_dpat_client/README.md

 ### Error handling and retries

-Any request to the IDS7 server is retried 5 times with exponential delays if there is a connection error.
+Any request to the DPAT server is retried 5 times with exponential delays if there is a connection error.
 Any other error is not handled by the clients.

-Clients raise `IDS7RequestError` if the IDS7 server returns an error status code (e.g., 400, 404, 500, etc.).
+Clients raise `DPATRequestError` if the DPAT server returns an error status code (e.g., 400, 404, 500, etc.).
 The error includes the returned status code, text and the requested path.

 ## Code quality